 Fun Fact: Fredrik Bonde af Björnö had the Teleborg Castle erected as a wedding gift to his young wife in 1900.

-At this moment they don’t serve dinner at the Castle, but in a building down near the lake Trummen, and the café/restaurant is owned by Teleborg Castle.
+At that time they didn’t serve dinner at the Castle, but in a building down near the lake Trummen, and the café/restaurant is owned by Teleborg Castle.
 We sat there for a couple hours for dinner, and the food was really tasty.

 This was an awesome experience and we’re glad we decided to stay.